 Huawei Mate 30: design

-Is the Huawei Mate 30 going to stick with the teardrop notch of the Huawei Mate 20?
+Are the Huawei Mate 30 and Mate 30 Pro phones going to stick with the teardrop notch of the Huawei Mate 20?
 Or is it going to do something dramatic like introduce a pop-up selfie camera?
-Might Huawei even have developed the tech to put the front-facing camera behind the display by the time October 2019 rolls around?
+Has Huawei developed the tech to put the front-facing camera behind the display?

 That lovely 'Twilight' (purple and turquoise) colour that Huawei debuted last year seems to have done down well, so it'll probably be back again this year, together with the standard black, blue, green and pink gold options.

 When it comes to Huawei, there's always the chance of a surprise, but we're not expecting anything too eyebrow-raising when it comes to the design and appearance of the Huawei Mate 30.
-It'll almost certainly have a bigger screen than the P30 and P30 Pro though, as is normal for the Mate series.
+It'll almost certainly have a bigger screen than the P30 and P30 Pro though, as is normal for the Mate series: the rumours are it could be as big as 6.71 inches, corner to corner, and come with a 90Hz refresh rate.

 Huawei Mate 30: specs and features